Baseband-processor/Air-Legacy/Supported Functions/supported Constants.md

 ================================

-This file contains all constants implemented in Air::Lorcon2 ( v.
-28.0.0 )
+This file contains all constants implemented in Air::Legacy

 ```
      WEP_CRC_TABLE